 - Heating elements

-You may be able to REPAIR your water heater if:
+You may be able to repair your water heater if:

 - A replaceable part is failing

-You should consider REPLACING your water heater if:
+You should consider replacing your water heater if:

 - It has not been properly maintained

-If you’re still unsure whether you can repair your unit or need to have it replaced, submit your information here or give us a call at 800-HOME-DEPOT.
+If you’re still not sure whether you can repair your unit or need to have it replaced, submit your information here or give us a call at 800-HOME-DEPOT.
 Our team will discuss your needs, schedule a consultation and confirm the diagnostic fee.